-In his treatise, The Politics, Aristotle’s focus is on the political structure of the Greek city-states, but in some passages he offers a scathing perspective on Persian despotism.
-Persia in those days was a great political rival of the Greek city-states, and Aristotle, a man deeply interested in politics, must have felt obliged to comment negatively on their political system.
+In his treatise, The Politics, Aristotle’s focus is on the political structure of the Greek city-states, but in some passages he offers a scathing critique of Persian despotism.
+Persia in those days was a political rival of the Greek city-states, and Aristotle must have felt obliged to comment negatively on their political system.

 Aristotle lambasts Persia as a tyranny which keeps its citizens under surveillance and does not allow them to form private associations.
-He says that such tyranny is acceptable to the people of Persia because being barbarians, they are “by natural character more slavish than Greeks and they tolerate despotic rule without resentment.”
+He says that such tyranny is acceptable to the people of Persia because, being barbarians, they are “by natural character more slavish than Greeks and they tolerate despotic rule without resentment.”

 In the final passages of The Politics, Aristotle reflects on the role that climate can exercise on people’s political inclinations.
-In Greek city-states, he says, climate makes people full of energy and lusting to be free, but in Persia, the climate is such that the Persians, though not lacking in brains and skill, become denuded of the courage and will to resist tyranny.
+In Greek city-states, he says, climate makes people full of energy and lusting to be free.
+In Persia, the climate is such that the Persians, though not lacking in brains and skill, become denuded of the courage and will to resist tyranny.